Behavior

 Woe to the person who may challenge Amy, but even if all her defenses are unmasked, she can still play the pity card.
 Even when she admits she’s wrong, the attention is worth it.
 There is victory in defeat.

 But before you congratulate yourself for not being like Amy, it pays to recall that we all have personality issues of some sort.
-And when a mood episode happens to converge in an unholy alliance with one of our issues, well maybe people prefer Amy's company to yours or mine.
+And when a mood episode happens to join in an unholy alliance with one of our issues, well maybe people prefer Amy's company to yours or mine.
 Perhaps you can't spot when this happens, but you can pick up clear hints from friends and family.
 "Just snap out of it" and "chill out," are good indications that you need to work on your mood episode.
 A clear injunction to "get over it," on the other hand, suggests that a major behavior course correction may be your best option.

 But Before We Start Judging Amy

+Okay, we’re starting to pick up a pattern.
+But is it one that seriously impairs her life?
+She already has a secure and well-paying job.
+What about other aspects of her life, then, such as personal relationships?
+Her Wuthering Heights manuscript steams with hot sex, which she broadly hints to anyone who will listen is autobiographical, but her last fling was twenty years ago.
+She has never sustained a long-term intimate relationship, but then again she manages to attract a lot of friends.
 Granted, these friends may have to cut her a bit of slack, such as the time she abused and stiffed a waitress because she couldn’t order from the children’s menu.
 And they roll their eyes when she says she’s going to have her own show on the Food Network, but she’s just crazy enough to pull it off.
 After all, she’s a good friend of Rachel Ray’s, and she wouldn’t be saying that if it weren’t true, right?

 Yes, Amy may have issues, but her ability to manipulate and intimidate and draw attention to herself, not to mention the supreme self-confidence she exudes, are exactly the right stuff for personal success.
 If only she weren’t quite so normal she could be on the cover of People magazine.